Wadi Gaza: Geography

+Ecology and environment

+Fauna

+The Gaza–Israel barrier presents a physical barrier which effects the makeup of wildlife in the portion of the wadi in the Gaza Strip by limiting movement.
+Between 2002 and 2004 a survey of wildlife around the wadi as it passes through the Gaza Strip found that it was devoid of large mammals, though small mammals such as bats, hedgehogs, and rodents were common.
+Wildlife hunting for food is more common in this area than in Israel.

+Pollution

+A study conducted in 2001 and 2002 found that the section of the wadi flowing through the Gaza Strip had higher levels of pollutants in summer than winter, when greater rainfall diluted the concentration.
+There were high levels of mercury, cadmium, iron and zinc.

 Archaeology

-Nahal Besor has shown evidence of epipaleolithic sites above paleolithic sediments.
 Several archaeological sites were excavated by Eann Macdonald in 1929 to 1930 along the Wadi Ghazzeh in lower Nahal Besor that show signs of specialist flint production.
 Some of these sites were re-excavated in 1969 by Jean Perrot.

-Finds of pottery and flints were studied by Ann Roshwalb who found evidence of both Egyptian and late Neolithic occupations.

-There are several important Bronze Age archaeological sites in this area.
-Among them are :fr:Tel Gamma, and Tell el-Farah (South).
+Several important Bronze Age archaeological sites are in this area.
+Among them are Tel Gamma, and Tell el-Far'ah (South).
 A smaller site of Qubur al-Walaydah is located between them.

+Taur Ikhbeineh

+Taur Ikhbeineh is an Early Bronze Age settlement 3 km inland from Gaza's Mediterranean coast.
+It was occupied in the 4th millennium BC and pottery from the site indicates interactions between Canaanite and Egyptian people.
+It was located along a probable paleo-estuary of the wadi.

+Tell es-Sakan

+Tell es-Sakan is an Early Bronze Age settlement on the northern bank of the Wadi Gaza, close to Gaza City.
+It covers an area of 8-9 ha and was inhabited between 3300 and 2300 BC.
+It began as an Egyptian settlement before it was abandoned around 3000 BC and later inhabited by Canaanites in 2600 BC.

+Tell el-Ajjul

+Tell el-Ajjul was established in the Bronze Age and was likely a successor settlement to Tell es-Sakan.
+It is on the northern bank of the wadi.

 Tell Jemmeh/Tel Gamma

-Tell Jemmeh (Arabic) or Tel Gamma (תל גמה; Hebrew) is located on the west side of Nahal Besor, near Re'im.
-The huge site (close to 50,000 m2 in size) shows a continuous occupation from the Late Bronze Age ("Canaanite period") until the Byzantine era.
-The first archaeological excavations mistakenly identified it as biblical Gerar.
+Tell Jemmeh (Arabic) or Tel Gamma (תל גמה; Hebrew) is located on the west side of Nahal Besor, near Re'im and is close to 50000 m2 in size.
 The site was continuously settled only between the Middle Bronze IIB (c.
-1700–1550 BC) and the Persian period (c.
+1700–1550 BCE) and the Persian period (c.
 530–330 BC).
 During the Iron I (c.
-1200–1000 BC) the site was part of the Philistine territory.
+1200–1000 BE) the site was part of the Philistine territory.

-Tel Gamma has been identified by researchers as the Canaanite city of Yurzah (ירזה), that was cited on the lists of Pharaoh Thutmose III (15th century BC), as well as in Amarna letters.
+The first archaeological excavations mistakenly identified Tel Gamma as biblical Gerar, and it has since been identified by researchers as the Canaanite city of Yurzah (ירזה), that was cited on the lists of Pharaoh Thutmose III (15th century BCE), as well as in Amarna letters.

-Yurzah is again mentioned in an inscription of the Assyrian king Esarhaddon (seventh century) as one of the cities that rose up against the Assyrian domination and whose queen was deported to Nineveh.

-The site also features Assyrian style buildings, ancient iron furnaces, a Persian period grain storage shed, and several tombs from the Byzantine period.